QUICK ESCAPE FROM SITE

 Right to participate in proceedings

-Legislation should provide that a child who is the subject of an emergency order for protection hearing, and the parents, guardian, or legal custodian of the child, have the right to participate in all proceedings on an emergency order for protection hearing.
+Legislation should provide that a child who is the subject of an emergency order for protection hearing, and the parents, guardian, or legal custodian of the child, have the right to participate in all proceedings on the emergency order for protection hearing.

 Testimony of child